LGSInnovations/Edison-Ethernet/yocto/README.md

 5. Run `ifconfig` again to get the IP address for `eth0`.
 Use that IP address to SSH into your edison, without having to use `screen`.

 **Known Issue:** For some reason, the Edison will not switch into USB Host mode after a warm reboot (i.e., after running `reboot`).
 You must start cold by unplugging the Edison and turning it back on again.
+(For more info, see [here](https://communities.intel.com/thread/57209?start=0&tstart=0))

 --------------------------------------------------------------

 ##MACChanger - Changing Your MAC Address##